 Toddlers love books, and they are perfect for traveling because they are much more compact than most toys, so you can bring several of them with you in a small carry-on or personal item that fits under the seat.

 Our toddler absolutely loved the Lift-the-Flap books by Karen Katz.
 There are a ton to choose from, and since they are thin books you can bring four or five along with you on the trip without taking up too much space in your child’s carry-on.
-You will also want to pack it full with travel toys, electronics, and a million other things to help entertain a toddler on a plane.

 On long plane rides, we packed about six of our toddler’s favorite books that we would read over and over again.
 It kept her quiet and content, which kept all the other passengers happy.
 Plus, it’s a way to entertain her without a tablet!